Nikon Z7 Review

 The Z7 has 493 focus points; the Z6 has 273.

-The Z7 shoots at nine fps full-res; the Z6 can manage 12 fps.
+The Z7 shoots at 9 fps full-res; the Z6 can manage 12 fps.
 If you enable 14-bit raw, the Z7 falls to 8 fps, while the Z6 can still manage 9 fps.
+Both drop to 5.5 fps with full continuous AE/AF functionality when shooting 12-bit raw, but the Z7 drops to 5 fps with 14-bit raw.
+(Note that firmware v2.00 adds continuous AE support to the fastest burst mode, as well as eye-detection AF.)

-The Z7 meters down to -3 EV and focuses down to -1 EV ordinarily, while the Z6 can meter to -4 EV and focus to -2 EV.
-(However, in low-light AF mode, both cameras can focus down to -4 EV.)
+The Z7 meters down to -3 EV and focuses down to -1 EV ordinarily (-2 EV with firmware v2.00), while the Z6 can meter to -4 EV and focus to -2 EV.
+(However, in Low-light AF mode, both cameras can focus down to -4 EV.)

 Curiously, the Z6 has more powerful Wi-Fi and Bluetooth radios than does the Z7.
 (7.4 vs 7.0 dBm for 2.4 GHz Wi-Fi, 12.2/9.2 vs. 12.1/9.1 dBm for 5GHz Wi-Fi, 1.9 vs 1.5 dBm for Bluetooth and 0.4 vs 0 dBm for Bluetooth LE.)